bdtinc/maskcam/Photon-Nano-Setup.md

 ```

 ### 8. Install GStreamer and Deepstream Python bindings
-Most of the GStreamer packages are pre-installed on this image, so there are just one or two other packages to be installed.
+Most of the GStreamer packages are pre-installed on this image, but there are a couple other packages to be installed.
 Install the GStreamer RTSP library and then reinstall the V4L2 GStreamer plugin using:
 ```
 sudo apt install gir1.2-gst-rtsp-server-1.0 sudo apt install --reinstall nvidia-l4t-gstreamer